Red Lady of Paviland: Proposed return to Wales

-The Red Lady of Paviland (which is actually a man) was discovered in 1823 by William Buckland a geology professor at Oxford University, and it was quickly transported to Oxford thereafter (some other artefacts were later repatriated).
+The Red "Lady" of Paviland was discovered in 1823 by William Buckland, a geology professor at Oxford University, and it was quickly transported to Oxford thereafter (some other artefacts were later repatriated).
 This prompted a two-century campaign for it to be repatriated.

-In January 2023, the artefact was nicknamed the Welsh Elgin Marbles, after another artefact with calls for repatriation from the British Museum to Greece.
+In January 2023, the artefact was nicknamed the Welsh Elgin Marbles, after a group of ancient temple sculptures with calls for repatriation from the British Museum to Greece.
 The Red Lady is currently on display in the University of Oxford’s Museum of Natural History, and is described to be "well cared for".
 It has been stated by academics at Cardiff University, that if it were to return, it would enhance Wales's national collection and draw attention to its archaeology and caves.

 University of Liverpool and Coimbra University in Portugal Prof George Nash says, "Some have attempted to portray the remains as some sort of ancient Welsh ancestor, which is palpable nonsense.
 Whoever he was, he was almost certainly of African or Arabian distinction, fleeing conflict or over-crowding in his more hospitable homeland.
 What's more, after the brief thaw of the Palaeolithic era, Wales was cut off again for several thousand years, so there's absolutely no chance of these remains having any genetic or cultural relationship to any modern Welsh person".
 However, he also acknowledged that the Red Lady "is a significant part of Welsh history", and stated that if the remains could be safely returned to Wales then that "would definitely be the right thing to do".